Note: You can add more rules and individual Approvers using our separate Approvals feature.

 If you click "View" after publishing a version, you will notice that all editing tools are greyed out.

-It is also possible to publish an app from the App Builder.
+It is also possible to publish an app from the App Editor.
 The steps to be followed have been described below:

 - Click the "Publish" button in the top right of the screen.

 - Add some details in the description field and click "Publish Version X"

 Using Published Apps On the Shop Floor

 In general, only a published version of an app should be used in production, otherwise you run the risk of having the app definition change while operators are following the steps.
 If the app is being used at a station, then the new version will go live to that station when the app is "completed" or "cancelled".